 - Applicants to the Summers-Only MME program may apply for an Illinois Summer Youth Music program counselor position (ISYM).

-- If selected, MME students who serve as counselors qualify for a tuition waiver and stipend.
+- If selected for a counselor position by the ISYM administration, MME students who serve as counselors qualify for a tuition waiver and stipend.
 The application for ISYM counselor positions is separate from the MME application, but follows the same Feb.
 15 deadline.
 Please contact the ISYM coordinators for more information.

 - MME students who concurrently work as ISYM counselors may enroll for a maximum of 8 credits per four-week term.
 Requests for exceptions to this policy can be made to the MME Program Coordinator, Dr. Donna Gallo.